AashiekaA/Gold-Rate-Tracker/README.md

 3. Add GitHub Secrets for email and Google authentication
 4. Update the investment amount in `config.json`
 5. Run `main.py` locally or trigger the GitHub Actions workflow
-6. Review updates in Google Sheets and email notifications
+6. Review daily updates in Google Sheets and automated email notifications